Phil Sharp (sailor): Biography

 Racing a 2013 Manuard Mach 2 design under the name Imerys Clean Energy, Sharp won the Class40 ocean racing Championship in 2017 and 2018 with title sponsor Imerys.

 In 2006, Sharp won the Route du Rhum single-handed race from St Malo, Brittany, to Guadeloupe aboard a Class40 and is entered for the 2018 edition.
 In 2016, Sharp lost his lead in the single-handed in the Transat Bakerly (Plymouth, UK – New York, US) after his mainsail shredded in a storm.
 Sharp made a temporary repair and finished the race in 3rd place.

 Sharp is a mechanical engineering specialist in high-performance composite structural design.
 He engineered a 43 m wind turbine through his time at Blade Dynamics on the Isle of Wight and three carbon-fibre booms at Future Fibres in Valencia, Spain.
 Sharp designed what is (as of August 2018) the largest yacht in the world, A. The £260 million superyacht has a length of 473 ft and a gross tonnage of 12,558.
 In 2018 Sharp co-founded Genevos in La Rochelle to develop and commercialise marine fuel cells to decarbonise vessels with green hydrogen.

 Sharp is a member of the Royal Cruising Club and Royal Channel Islands Yacht Club.
-He is a founder of PS Racing Ltd, a sports-management company which operates OceansLab - Race to Zero Emissions.
-A key campaign objective is to compete in the Everest of Sailing, the Vendee Globe solo, non-stop, around the world race, whilst being powered by wind and a Genevos Hydrogen Power Module.
+He is a founder of PS Racing Ltd, a sports-management company which operates OceansLab – Race to Zero Emissions.
+A key campaign objective is to compete in the Everest of Sailing, the Vendee Globe solo, non-stop, around the world race, while being powered by wind and a Genevos Hydrogen Power Module.

+In 2023 he commissioned his new boat Oceanslab.